-May is Women’s Health Month, and MyFitnessPal wants to empower women everywhere Eat for Impact to improve their health.
-In March, we conducted a consumer survey on the state of Women’s Health in America.
+For International Women’s Day next week, MyFitnessPal wants to empower women everywhere Eat for Impact to improve their health.
+In March of 2022, we conducted a consumer survey on the state of Women’s Health around the world.
 The results showed more than half of the women surveyed are extremely or very concerned about their nutrition in relation to energy, mood, and sleep.

-74% of women are concerned they aren’t getting the nutrients they need from the food they eat.
+74% of women are concerned they aren’t getting the nutrients they need from food.

 78% of women say the type of food they eat impacts their energy level.

 Additionally, our survey showed that the #1 health concern among women today is mental health, followed by energy, weight, body image, and mood.
-That’s why all month long we’ll be offering helpful ways you can eat to optimize your energy, focus, mood, and sleep in a series of blog posts.
-So start here, come back for more, and follow along on our social channels and community forum to join the conversation!
+That’s why all month long we’ll be offering helpful ways you can eat to optimize your energy, focus, mood, and sleep in our Eating for Impact, in-app plan.

 Breakfast isn’t for everyone, but having a well-balanced breakfast in the morning can help kickstart your day and keep you satisfied until lunch.
 For lasting energy, start your day with whole grain bread or a wrap made with protein, such as eggs or tofu, along with a healthy fat, like an avocado.
 It’s the perfect recipe to rise and shine!

 2. CHOOSE COMPLEX CARBS TO AVOID A CRASH